Soft-Baked White Chocolate Chip Cranberry Cookies

 - 3/4 cup (105g) dried cranberries

-In a large bowl using a hand-held mixer or stand mixer with paddle attachment, beat the butter for 1 minute on medium speed until completely smooth and creamy.
-Add the brown sugar and granulated sugar and mix on medium speed until fluffy and light in color.
-Mix in egg and vanilla.
+- In a large bowl using a hand-held mixer or stand mixer with paddle attachment, beat the butter for 1 minute on medium speed until completely smooth and creamy.
+Add the brown sugar and granulated sugar and mix on medium high speed until fluffy and light in color.
+Beat in egg and vanilla on high speed.
 Scrape down the sides and bottom of the bowl as needed.